hakaru-dev/hakaru/docs/index.md

 ## Transformations ##

 Hakaru includes some inference algorithms that you can use to transform your probabilistic models into other forms to extract desireable information.
-Its inference algorithms are implemented predominately as program transformations.
+Its inference algorithms are implemented predominantly as program transformations.

 **Note:** By default, Hakaru assigns a weight to each generated sample.
 These weights are not printed by the `hakaru` command.
 For most programs, a weight of one is used.
 Otherwise it is possible for the weights to vary between samples.
 This might result in differing results from the original and transformed programs when summarizing a